syntaxsurge/lexlink/README.md

 1. **Register IP** – The console fetches metadata, hashes its contents, and calls `StoryClient.ipAsset.mintAndRegisterIpAssetWithPilTerms`.
 Convex stores the mirrored record.
-2. **Create payment request** – `createLicenseOrder` asks the ICP canister for a dedicated P2WPKH deposit address when the mode is `btc`, or derives an ICRC-1 escrow account (owner + subaccount) when the mode is `ckbtc`, then records the order in Convex.
+2. **Create payment request** – `createLicenseOrder` derives an ICRC-1 escrow account (owner + subaccount) for ckBTC payments and records the order in Convex.
-3. **Buyer pays (BTC or ckBTC)** – For BTC orders, operators provide the txid so `completeLicenseSale` can have the canister confirm UTXOs.
-For ckBTC orders, buyers transfer ckTESTBTC to the escrow account; the server verifies the ledger balance before finalizing.
+3. **Buyer pays (ckBTC)** – Buyers transfer ckTESTBTC to the escrow account; the server verifies the ledger balance before finalizing.
 4. **C2PA & VC issuance** – The same action produces a downloadable C2PA bundle
    and a signed Ed25519 verifiable credential.
 Both are stored in Convex and exposed through the dashboard.
-5. **Compliance dashboard** – Every completed order shows the Story IP ID, Bitcoin txid, Constellation tx hash, attestation hash, compliance score, and training units with one-click downloads for the C2PA archive and VC payload.
+5. **Compliance dashboard** – Every completed order shows the Story IP ID, settlement reference, Constellation tx hash, attestation hash, compliance score, and training units with one-click downloads for the C2PA archive and VC payload.
 6. **Raise disputes** – Reporters upload evidence files or cite URLs, the server pins everything to IPFS as a single bundle CID, calls Story’s Dispute